Ziggy-Z/Coupon-Acceptance/README.md

  Let's analyze the relationship between Marital Status and income level

 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/boxplot.png)
-* From this boxplot, we observe that Married partners have an average higher income than other marital status.
-Using this, we can further explore how many of each marital groups have accepted coupons for restaurants with average expense less than $20.
+* From this boxplot, we observe that Married partners have an average higher income than other marital statuses.
+Using this, we can further explore how many of each marital group have accepted coupons for restaurants with an average expense of less than $20.
-* Lets look at the acceptance rate (Column 'Y' = 1) of each marital status.
+* Let's look at the acceptance rate (Column 'Y' = 1) of each marital status.
-    - We can find the acceptance rate by taking the mean of 'Y' column: `data['Y'].mean()`.
-This is     possible due to 'Y' column being a boolean.
+    - We can find the acceptance rate by taking the mean of the 'Y' column: `data['Y'].mean()`.
+This is     possible due to the 'Y' column being a boolean.
 Therefore, the mean of a boolean logic (values with 0s and 1s) will always give us the ratio of 1s to the total number of values.
 ### Acceptance rate by Marital status:

 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/maritalAcceptance.png)
 * We can see that Single individuals have the highest acceptance rate compared to other marital statuses.
-Therefore, we can conclude that Single individuals are more likely to accept coupon for a restaurants with average expense less than $20.
+Therefore, we can conclude that Single individuals are more likely to accept coupons for restaurants with an average expense of less than $20.

-* Our next analysis is how will our result we got from the previous plot change if we add income and one of the other factor.
+* Our next analysis is how will the result we got from the previous plot change if we add income and one of the other factors.
-* To analize this, we will group our data using `groupby(['maritalStatus', 'income'])`.
+* To analyze this, we will group our data using `groupby(['maritalStatus', 'income'])`.
-* Lets first analyze how our data will look like if we sum up all individuals that accepted the coupon and plot them in their income and marital status catagory.
+* Let's first analyze how our data will look if we sum up all individuals who accepted the coupon and plot them in their income and marital status category.
 ### Total acceptance by income:

 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/totalAcc.png)
 * We can see that when income is lower than $56,249, More single individuals accept the coupon.
-But income above that value, we see that more married partners accept the coupons.
+But with income above that value, we see that more married partners accept the coupons.

 ### Acceptance rate by Income:

 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/incomeVacc.png)

 * We don't see the same pattern.
-When we take account the acceptance rate within each group, we actually see that Divorced marital status on average have a higher acceptance rate when income is below $56,249 and we see unmarried partners having slightly higher acceptance rate on income group above $56,249.
+When we take into account the acceptance rate within each group, we see that Divorced marital status on average have a higher acceptance rate when income is below $56,249 and we see unmarried partners having a slightly higher acceptance rate in income group above $56,249.

-* We can hypothesize that the observation from the this plot is due to other marital statuses having higher mean acceptance rate.
+* We can hypothesize that the observation from this plot is due to other marital statuses having a higher mean acceptance rate.

-Would having childern affect the acceptance rate between each marital statuses?
+Would having children affect the acceptance rate between each marital status?

 ### Acceptance rate by Marital status and Children:
 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/maritalAccBych.png)

-* We can see that on average, people with childern have a higher acceptance rate compared to individuals with no kids.
+* We can see that on average, people with children have a higher acceptance rate compared to individuals with no kids.
 We can further observe this correlation by plotting all 4 columns on a heatmap:
-### marital status with/without childern and income:
+### marital status with/without children and income:
 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/heatmap.png)
 * We see that over the average income range, single parents have a higher chance of accepting this coupon.